-What is startling about this case is (a) the notion that once boring utilities could get themselves so leveraged with funding that was implicitly so short term and (b) the vulnerability of structures outside
+What is startling about this case is (a) the notion that once boring utilities could get themselves so leveraged with funding that was implicitly so short term and (b) the vulnerability of structures outside traditional banks to "runs".
+The related party dealing is also startling - however a culture of opaque accounts and managed earnings is widespread in the US - with Enron perhaps being an extreme (and extremely vulnerable) example.

-Other companies in this sector are just as vulnerable to "runs".
+John Hempton Investment Analyst Other companies in this sector are just as vulnerable to "runs".
 Dynegy for instance has drawn its back up lines of credit by \$1.1 billion during the first two months of the quarter.
-It had available liquidity of approximately \$900 million (though has since completed an equity offering).
+It has available liquidity of approximately \$900 million.
 It is being sued by Enron (or by Enron's creditors) for US\$10 billion for breaching its merger agreement.
 The consensus is that it will probably win the Enron court case - but even the perception that it might lose could trigger liquidity issues.

 Sadly we were too sleepy to profit from the share price collapse of Enron.
 However, the hasty rescue arrangements by Dynegy gave us a second chance.
 We established a short position on the basis of Dynegy's highly leveraged business model and the risks associated with Enron litigation.
-Since taking that position Dynegy has itself lost access to short term debt markets (though not equity markets).
+Since taking that position Dynegy has itself lost access to short term capital markets.
 The stock however is highly volatile - the bulls believing that the loss of the main competitor will make Dynegy's trading operation substantially more profitable.